amphy/smol-birb/README.md

 ### Setting up your environment

 First, sign up for both [Heroku](https://heroku.com/) and [GitHub](https://github.com/).
+Also sign up for an account on the [Riot API Developer](https://developer.riotgames.com/) website.
+Feel free to go ahead and generate a **Development API Key** after you register since we will need it later.

 Next, make sure you have Python 3 installed.
 If you don't, there are a [few tutorials](https://realpython.com/installing-python/) on the web you can find for your particular system.

-Once you have Python 3 installed, you can install Flask and Cassiopeia using pip or pip3.
+Once you have Python 3 installed, you can install Flask and Cassiopeia using `pip` or `pip3`.
+You may want to do this in a `virtualenv` ([more info](https://realpython.com/python-virtual-environments-a-primer/)), but for this tutorial, it isn't necessary.

 ```
 $ pip3 install cassiopeia